kghose/lekha.nvim/README.md

    for a few things.
 1. Vim/NeoVim's editing efficiency impresses me.
 I have a 140,000 word manuscript and Vim/NeoVim handles it without any issue.
-I used VS Code for a long time but when I tried editing the manuscript with it the simple task of word wrapping (which needs a plugin on VS Code) broke in a subtle way making it unusable.
+I used VS Code for a long time but when I tried editing the manuscript with it, the simple task of word wrapping (which needs a plugin on VS Code) broke in a subtle way making it unusable.
-1. The algorithm I used here is a O(N) algorithm (N = manuscript length) and runs every time the file is edited (It runs after there is a pause in editing, not after every keystroke) and takes ~20ms for that size of text which is decently fast for an interpreted, studiously dynamic language.
+1. I used an O(N) algorithm (N = manuscript length).
+It takes ~20ms to process a 140,000 word (~800 kB)text, which is decently fast for an interpreted, studiously dynamic language.

 ## Lua/NeoVim API Concepts
 1. Ordered arrays